 Syphilis is a chronic infectious disease caused by Treponema pallidum.

 Primary syphilitic ulcers heal in 3 to 12 weeks and can sometimes form a scar.
-Tertiary syphilis is already characterized by slightly bleeding ulcers in the oral cavity, with smooth bright red edges and surrounded by a powerful infiltrate.
+Tertiary syphilis is already characterized by slightly bleeding ulcers in the oral cavity, with smooth bright red edges and surrounded by a thick infiltrate.

 Video: syphilis